 It’s also possible to send an SMS text message to your phone using your mobile email address.
 Here’s a list of mobile carriers and email to use to send the alert.

 Typical battery life should be between 4-6 months for a remote temperature sensor with Wi-Fi.

-Battery life may vary depending on how close the wifi temperature sensor is to your wireless home router and the update frequency.
+Battery life may vary depending on how close the wifi temperature sensor is to your wireless home router and the update interval.

-Another great feature is if the sensor can be externally powered, you can install it in a more permanent location and not worry about changing the batteries.
+A wireless temperature sensor that can run off of external power is another great feature, you can install it in a more permanent location and not worry about changing the batteries.